microsoft/azure-blockchain-connector/samples/Nethereum_sample/README.md

 Sample code finished successfully!
 ```

+Notice: If you meet the problem that the cert of the transaction node cannot be verified, see section "Cert Verification" for help.

 # Explanation of the Code

-1. The most important part of the code is the region "web3 initialization".
+1. The most important part of the code is the region "web3 init".
 After init the Web3 instance in this way, you can connect to the transaction node with the Web3 instance.

 2. Difference about construct Web3 with or without a managed account:
  - If a Web3 instance is constructed without a managed account, the jsonrpc method "eth_sendtransaction" is called when using this Web3 instance to send transaction.